allegro/allegro.tech/_posts/2016-07-27-CQK-TOP-10-cache.md

 If a cache size grows too large think whether you really need to store big domain objects.
 Perhaps several IDs will do just fine?

-## Construction of cache keys
+## Do you know how your cache keys are constructed?

-Any errors in the construction of cache keys are difficult to detect and cause a lot of problems.
+Errors in the construction of cache keys can be difficult to detect and very painful.

-* If the key is less distinctive (two different items are assigned the same cache key), the application will mix up some data, and errors will look like non-deterministic ones.
+* If the key is less distinctive than it should be (different items are assigned the same cache key) – the application will mix up some data, and errors will look non-deterministic.
-* If the key is more distinctive (two different items are assigned different, but incorrect keys), the hit ratio will be low and the cache will underperform.
+* If the key is more distinctive than it should be (different keys are assigned to the same items) – the hit-ratio will be low and the cache will perform poorly.

-## Using local cache in the first place
+## Do you use local cache in the first place?

-Use a local cache first if possible, as distributed cache (5Cache, Redis) is more demanding:
+Use the local cache as a first choice.
+Distributed cache (like Hazelcast, Redis) complicates architecture and introduces additional stability risks and requirements:

 * Your items must be serialized.
-* The serialization format must be backwards-compatible (within application version/model).
+* If your item model changes, some kind of migration/maintenance must be handled.
+Either your application must be backward-compatible with the previous item model or the cache must be purged before application deployment.
-* In fact, a distributed cache is another service, which you have to maintain.
+* In fact, a distributed cache is another service dependency.
+You are supposed to develop some fallback when in case of its outage.